‘Hereditary’ Actor Thinks He May Have PTSD Since Shooting The Horror Movie

 “It kept me up at night to where I got into a habit of emotional masochism at that point of just trying to take in every negative feeling I could draw from.
 I forced it upon myself rather than the opposite of what you’d usually do in life, which is sit on the heater until it starts to burn and you jump up immediately.
 I had to do the exact opposite of that and absorb the pain and let it burn.
 It’s a reverse emotional thing.”

-Hereditary opened in theaters, surpassing Lady Bird as A24’s highest grossing film, worldwide.
-Tony Collette has received much praise for her performance, generating Oscar buzz.
-The film currently touts a critical score of 89 percent on Rotten Tomatoes; although audiences seem to have been split on the movie, earning it only a 59 percent for the audience scoring.
+Hereditary opened in theaters, surpassing Lady Bird as A24’s highest-grossing film, worldwide.
+Toni Collette has received much praise for her performance, generating Oscar buzz.
+The film currently touts a critical score of 89 percent on Rotten Tomatoes, although audiences seem to have been split on the movie, earning it only a 59 percent for the audience scoring.